 c) pronounce a consecratory blessing on

-While it is certainly nice to thank God (though many ecclesiastical Christian teachers teach to be thanking Jesus, as though Jesus is God) for everything received, this leads to the premise - as we are asking God for stuff - that it is God's job to deliver the stuff we ask for, and our job is to graciously receive it all.
+While it is certainly nice to thank God (though many ecclesiastical sectarian teachers teach to be thanking Jesus, as though Jesus is God) for everything received, this leads to the premise - as we are asking God for stuff - that it is God's job to deliver the stuff we ask for, and our job is to graciously receive it all and thank Him for it.

 This assumes a relationship between us and God (or Jesus, as many preach) that God (or Jesus) is our servant.
 He is there to give us whatever we want, as long as we ask for it with prayer.